chandesh01/bug-free-barnacle/apps.md

 * **[APKTool M](https://maximoff.su/apktool/?lang=en)**: A powerful, all-in-one APK editor for Android.
 It allows you to decompile, modify, and recompile apps directly on your device, including features for signing and verifying APKs.
 * **[AntiSplit-M](https://github.com/AbdurazaaqMohammed/AntiSplit-M)**: An open-source utility designed to "merge" split APKs (APKS, XAPK, APKM) into a single, standard APK file, making them easier to install or patch with tools like ReVanced.
+* **[ReVanced](https://revanced.app/)** [`Precomplied`](https://github.com/j-hc/revanced-magisk-module) [`Micro-G RE`](https://github.com/WSTxda/MicroG-RE): The successor to Vanced, providing a powerful patching framework for Android apps.
+It allows you to add features like ad-blocking, background playback, and SponsorBlock to apps like YouTube, YouTube Music, and more.
+Would you like me to find the link for the **ReVanced Manager** (the app used to apply these patches) as well?
 Would you like me to find any other niche modding tools or utility scripts to add to your developer section?
 * **[Termux](https://github.com/termux/termux-app)**: A powerful terminal emulator and Linux environment (No root required).
 * **[Termius](https://play.google.com/store/apps/details?id=com.server.auditor.ssh.client)**: A professional SSH client and terminal for managing remote servers.